working-group-two/engineering-blog/pages/blog/_posts/2021-01-07-mqtt-event-bridge.md

 ![](/img/blog/mqtt-event-bridge/login-consent.png)
 </div>

-When that is done, it returns to our app showing this beautiful UI (still not a UX designer):
+When that is done, it returns to our app showing this beautiful UI (still not a designer):

 ![](/img/blog/mqtt-event-bridge/success.png)